yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_clickhouse_cluster.html.markdown

 * `receive_timeout` - Receive timeout in milliseconds on the socket used for communicating with the client.
 * `send_timeout` - Send timeout in milliseconds on the socket used for communicating with the client.
 * `insert_quorum_timeout` - Write to a quorum timeout in milliseconds.
+* `insert_quorum_parallel` - Enables or disables parallelism for quorum INSERT queries.
 * `select_sequential_consistency` - Enables or disables sequential consistency for SELECT queries.
+* `deduplicate_blocks_in_dependent_materialized_views` - Enables or disables the deduplication check for materialized views that receive data from Replicated* tables.
 * `max_replica_delay_for_distributed_queries` - Disables lagging replicas for distributed queries.
 * `fallback_to_stale_replicas_for_distributed_queries` - Forces a query to an out-of-date replica if updated data is not available.
 * `replication_alter_partitions_sync` - For ALTER ...
 ATTACH|DETACH|DROP queries, you can use the replication_alter_partitions_sync setting to set up waiting.